jobafash/pettysave-backend-assessment/README.md

 - Fork this repository.
 - Attempt the test using the specifications above.
 You are at liberty to add some features you feel might be missing—Go wild😉!
-- When you are done, send the following with subject **Backend Intern Assessment** to `desmond@pettysave.com`
+- When you are done, submit a pull request.
-  - Send a link to the Github repo where your solution is.
-  - [Optional] Provide a link to any hosting platform where your API is deployed.
-  - [Optional] Provide a link to the API documentation.